What the parser captures

 What happens if the parser misidentifies a brand mention?

-False positives (detecting a mention that is not there) and false negatives (missing a real mention) both occur at low rates.
+False positives and false negatives both occur at low rates.
 The parser is tuned for precision over recall — it is better to miss an ambiguous mention than to count a false one.
 Manual audit spot-checks are part of the quality process.